Fujian Demonstration Zone: History

-In 2009, Pingtan Country was made a pilot zone for cross-strait integration.
+In 2009, Pingtan County was made a pilot zone for cross-strait integration.
 This included preferential policies in regard to customs, taxes, investment and land use.
 The plan for all of Fujian was first proposed by Wang Huning, the chairman of the Chinese People's Political Consultative Conference and a member of the Politburo Standing Committee of the Chinese Communist Party, at the Straits Forum in June 2023.
 Wang unveiled the plan to transform Fujian province into a showcase zone for "Taiwan’s economic integration into China".
 The Mainland Affairs Council of Taiwan reacted unfavorably to the plan.

 On 12 September 2023, the CCP Central Committee and the State Council officially unveiled a white paper titled "Opinions on Supporting Fujian in Exploring New Paths for Cross-Strait Integration and Development and Building a Cross-Strait Integration and Development Demonstration Zone", with 21 measures including making it easier for Taiwanese people to live, buy property, access social services and study in Fujian, as well as boost industrial cooperation.
 Under the new plan, Taiwanese people would no longer need to register for temporary residence in Fujian, and would be encouraged to buy property and take part in mainland China's social welfare system.
 It also proposes support for Taiwanese companies to employee more people from Taiwan and start a pilot project to allow Taiwanese to set up radio and television programme production companies in Fujian.